-- Know the area and what to expect
+Know the area and what to expect

-- Repackage foods
+Repackage foods to reduce waste

 Travel and Camp on Durable Surfaces

 Despite its rugged appearance, the backcountry of Glacier Bay is vulnerable to human impact.
-Fragile alpine vegetation is easily damaged and can take years to recover.

 Dispose of Waste Properly

-Nobody wants to find your old toilet paper sticking out from under a rock.
 Proper waste disposal not only keeps the backcountry looking pristine, it is extremely important for health and safety of campers and wildlife.